-- If error messages displayed in the Compile Output pane contain paths where slashes are missing (for example, C:QtSDK), check your PATH variable.
-For more information, see Troubleshooting MinGW Compilation Errors.
+- If error messages displayed in Compile Output have paths where slashes are missing (for example, C:QtSDK), check your PATH variable.
+For more information, see Troubleshoot MinGW compilation errors.

-- When debugging executables created by the GNU Compiler version 4.5.0 (all platforms), some data types will not be displayed in the Locals and Expressions view due to missing debug information.
+- When debugging executables created by the GNU Compiler version 4.5.0 (all platforms), some data types will not be displayed in the Locals and Expressions views due to missing debug information.